Topology of angle valued maps, bar codes and Jordan blocks: Poincar e duality for configurations . Proof of Theorem

-The first vertical arrow in each column of both diagrams is the Poincar\'e Duality isomorphism, the second is the the isomorphism between cohomology and the dual of homology with coefficients in a field.
-The horizontal arrows are induced by the inclusions of $Y_a$ or $Y^a$ in $Y$ and the inclusion of pairs $(Y,\emptyset)$ in $(Y, Y_a)$ or $(Y, Y^a).$
+Recall that $Y_a= f^{-1}((-\infty, a])$ and $Y^a= f^{-1} ([a, \infty)).$ The first vertical arrow in each column of the diagrams~\eqref{OD2} and \eqref{OD2'} is the Poincar\'e duality isomorphism, the second is the isomorphism between cohomology and the dual of homology with coefficients in a field.
+The horizontal arrows are induced by the inclusions of $Y_a$ or $Y^a$ in $Y$ and the inclusion of the pairs $(Y,\emptyset)$ in $(Y, Y_a)$ or $(Y,Y^a)$.